ASFHyP3/hyp3-docs/docs/guides/rtc_product_guide.md

 #### DEM

 Set the **include_dem** parameter to true to include a copy of the DEM file used for RTC processing.
 This DEM is *not* generated from the Sentinel-1 data, but is the reference DEM used for the RTC calculations.
+Pixel values indicate the elevation in meters.
 Refer to the [Digital Elevation Models](#digital-elevation-models "Jump to DEM section in document") section for more information on the DEMs we use for RTC processing.

 This DEM file is intended as a quick reference to aid in interpretation of the RTC image, and should not be used as a stand-alone DEM product.
 The DEM used for RTC processing has a geoid correction applied before it is used for RTC, so elevation values in this file will differ from the source DEM.